WHAT TO EXPECT FROM A COLON HYDROTHERAPY SESSION?

 It is possible to have a colon hydrotherapy session without any preparation, however avoiding some things may allow for an easier and more comfortable treatment:

-- Keep hydrated drinking enough water and fluids.
+Keep hydrated drinking 1 to 2 litres of water and fluids.

-- On the day of your treatment it may help to just eat light meals like steamed vegetables or soup.
+On the day of your treatment it may help to just eat light meals like steamed vegetables, soup, broth, salads, smoothies or cold press juices.

 Immediately after the colon hydrotherapy session the therapist will provide the client with aprobiotic to replenish the levels of good bacteria in the gut.
 Post care tips include: